Hiking in Aspen for Matchless Views

 Hiking in Aspen always includes a trek to see Colorado’s postcard worthy Maroon Bells

-While largely known for winter skiing with the rich and famous, Aspen also doles out big-time summer fun for all sizes of wallets in the beloved Colorado Rockies.
+While largely known for winter skiing with the rich and famous, we think Aspen also doles out big-time summer fun for all sizes of wallets in the beloved Colorado Rockies.

-In 2024, take your summer road trip to Aspen via the breathtaking, scenic Independence Pass.
-You’ll end up heading out on some of the best Colorado hikes, biking trails, paddling adventures, campsites, and more.
+In 2025, we think one of the best Colorado summer road trips is up to Aspen via the breathtaking, scenic Independence Pass.
+I’ve logged some of the best Colorado hikes here and my family has enjoyed biking trails, paddling adventures, gorgeous campsites, and more.

-Here, we cover some of the best hiking in Aspen and the Snowmass, including the world renowned Maroon Bells.
-This area offers beautiful Colorado vacation rentals with all the views — so we suggest staying for a week and diving into the gorgeous Maroon Bells - Snowmass Wilderness.
+It’s no secret that this area offers beautiful Colorado vacation rentals with all the views.
+I suggest staying for a week and diving into everything the gorgeous Maroon Bells - Snowmass Wilderness has to offer.

 Many of these Aspen trails are kid-friendly, while others are more challenging and difficult and should be saved for fit and active older kids, teenagers and adults.

-We also mention a few other cool things to do in Aspen, like eateries, gondolas, campgrounds, and a cool day trip.
+I also share a few other cool things to do in Aspen, including eateries, gondola rides, campgrounds, and a cool day trip.

 PRO TIP: Don’t own a good daypack?
-We especially love the 24 L Osprey Sirrus day pack (NOTE: Stratos is the men’s version).
+You’ll love the 24 L Osprey Sirrus day pack (NOTE: Stratos is the men’s version).
 I’ve owned my overnight backpack for ten years now and it’s still going strong.

-We can also show you what to wear hiking in Colorado, no matter the season.
+We also show you what to wear hiking in Colorado, no matter the season.

 Hiking in Aspen along the Difficult Trail